The BEST camping and hammock tarp to make all your adventures more comfortable!

 On the other hand, if the wind is hitting your tarp broadside, the tarp has 2 reinforced tie outs per side to pull the fabric out and away from your hammock.

 At best, these small tarps are only sun shades and wind breaks for light breezes.
 If rain isn't in the forecast, hanging a small tarp high above your hammock really serves no purpose.
-To be effective, you would need to pitch this small tarp at the level of the hammock ridgeline, then wrap the sides tight against the hammock.
+On mild nights, I skip the tarp entirely!
+To provide protection from wind-driven rain you would need to pitch this small tarp at the level of the hammock ridgeline, then wrap the sides tight against the hammock.

 The ONLY advantage of a tiny tarp is shaving a few ounces of weight.
 Your pack, shoes, and other gear will be largely exposed underneath.
 The hammock itself is not waterproof material so any exposed surfaces will get wet in anything but a light drizzle.
 Seems like a poor bargain!